 - a.
-The award start date is September 1, 2025, for a period of up to 24 months.
-The term of the award will include reasonable holiday time according to the arrangement with the recipient's supervisor(s) and institution. - b.
-Recipients starting their Master's program in September of 2025 are eligible for up to two (2) years of funding. - c.
+The award start date is September 1, 2025, for a period of up to 36 months.
+The term of the award will include reasonable holiday time according to the arrangement with the recipient's supervisor and institution. - b.
+Recipients starting their Doctoral program in September of 2025 are eligible for up to three (3) years of funding. - c.
 The term of the award cannot be extended beyond the period originally specified and approved at the time of the award offer unless for reasons outlined in B.8. - d.
 An awardee may defer the start date of the award for up to 6 months (i.e., no later than March 1 of the following year).
 Deferral requests must be made at the time of the award offer and can only commence on the first day of the deferred month requested.
 Deferral requests beyond 6 months of the award start date will not be considered.
 Recipients are strongly encouraged to submit a new application for the following year's competition.
 Deferral is defined as a delay in the start date of the award beyond the available start dates outlined above in B.2.a.
 Any start date deferral must ensure that the award end date remains consistent with the original program end date unless for reasons outlined in B.8. - e.
-Award recipients who are fast-tracked (transfer/move without completing their Master's degree) into a Doctoral program after admission to the Master's program can maintain their award if all other criteria continue to be met.
-For confirmation, fast-tracked award recipients must submit a written request and provide documentation of acceptance into a Doctoral program to Heart & Stroke. - f.
-In the event that the recipient receives a Doctoral Personnel Award, the Master's Award will be terminated. - g.
-The recipient must notify Heart & Stroke if their Master's registration status changes (e.g., termination of studies, successful defense, program change, etc.).
+The recipient must notify Heart & Stroke if their Doctoral registration status changes (e.g., termination of studies, successful defense, program change, etc.).